jesusloveus/AJR-Faith-Journal/README.md

 Create a peaceful space to connect with God and track spiritual growth.

 ## Features
-- ✍️ Journal entries by date
+-  Journal entries by date ✍️
-- 🙏 Prayer requests (with answer status)
+-  Prayer requests (with answer status) 🙏
-- 🔊 Listen to daily Bible stories
+-  Listen to daily Bible stories 🔊
-- 📖 Scripture/devotional of the day
+-  Scripture/devotional of the day 📖
+- journal entries and prayer requests accessible for future Bible study
+- add prayer and journal history
+- implment dove background and daily bible verse

 ## Stack (Tentative)
 - Frontend: React